awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 **To describe a subnet using a command line tool**
 + [describe\-subnets](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-subnets.html) \(AWS CLI\)
 + [Get\-EC2Subnet](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2Subnet.html) \(AWS Tools for Windows PowerShell\)

+**To view all of your subnets across Regions**
+Open the Amazon EC2 Global View console at [ https://console\.aws\.amazon\.com/ec2globalview/home](https://console.aws.amazon.com/ec2globalview/home)\.

+For more information about using Amazon EC2 Global View, see [List and filter resources using the Amazon EC2 Global View](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Filtering.html#global-view) in the Amazon EC2 User Guide for Linux Instances\.

 ## Associate a secondary IPv4 CIDR block with your VPC<a name="add-ipv4-cidr"></a>